agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/fastSyntax.rst

   - If the dot-like string contains such a specification more than once for a variable, the first specification will be used.
   - the CPTs are randomly generated.

-.. autofunction:: pyAgrum.bn.fastBN
+.. autofunction:: pyAgrum.fastBN

-.. autofunction:: pyAgrum.mrf.fastMRF
+.. autofunction:: pyAgrum.fastMRF

-.. autofunction:: pyAgrum.id.fastID
+.. autofunction:: pyAgrum.fastID